 - What other positive outcomes could be achieved from an ongoing feedback model versus annual performance review?

 Sources: D. Morris, “Death of the Performance Review: How Adobe Reinvented Performance Management and Transformed its Business,” World at Work Journal, Second Quarter, 2016, https://www.adobe.com/content/dam/acom/en/aboutadobe/pdfs/death-to-the-performance-review.pdf; “How Adobe retired performance reviews and inspired great performance,” Adobe website, accessed January 4, 2019, https://www.adobe.com/check-in.html; K. Duggan, “Six Companies That Are Redefining Performance Management,” Fast Company, December 15, 2015, https://www.fastcompany.com/3054547/six-companies-that-are-redefining-performance-management.

 Political Strategies in Intergroup Relations

-Uo this point, we have explained the related concepts of power and politics primarily as they relate to interpersonal behavior.
+Up to this point, we have explained the related concepts of power and politics primarily as they relate to interpersonal behavior.
 When we shift our focus from the individual or interpersonal to the intergroup level of analysis, the picture becomes somewhat more complicated.
 In developing a portrait of how political strategies are used to attain and maintain power in intergroup relations, we will highlight two major aspects of the topic.
 The first is the relationship between power and the control of critical resources.
-The second is the relationship between power and the control of critical resources where the second is the relationship between power and the control of strategic activities.
+The second is the relationship between power and the control of strategic activities.
 Both will illustrate how subunit control leads to the acquisition of power in organizational settings.